LeoYML/BioMamba/README.md

 ## Project Status

+For this draft version of the project, please follow the instructions in pretrain/readme.md to run the pretrain script step by step

 This project is currently under development.
 The pretraining code, larger model versions, and more detailed experiments will be made publicly available as soon as possible.

 Stay tuned for updates!